explaingit

 TLDR

-Free, open-source software for recording and streaming video from your computer to platforms like Twitch or YouTube, with support for multiple video and audio sources.
+OBS Studio is a free desktop app for recording your screen and streaming live video to platforms like Twitch or YouTube, letting you mix multiple video and audio sources into one output.

 Mindmap